davebshow/asyncbolt/README.md

 ```

 ## Server
-Unlike `asyncbolt.ClientSession` the `asyncbolt.ServerSession` class can never be used out of the box.
+Unlike `asyncbolt.ClientSession`, the `asyncbolt.ServerSession` class can never be used out of the box.
 Users must
-implement a subclass of `asyncbolt.ServerSession` with the method run, which can be a coroutine or a regular function.
+implement a subclass of `asyncbolt.ServerSession` with the method `run`, which can be a coroutine or a regular function.
 Optionally, inheriting classes can also implement the `asyncbolt.ServerSession.verify_auth_token` method.

-Users will almost never need to inherit directly from `asyncbolt.BoltServerProtocol` and therefore will not be discussed here.
+Users will almost never need to inherit directly from `asyncbolt.BoltServerProtocol`, and therefore it will not be discussed here.
 If you are interested, `asyncbolt.ServerSession` inherits directly from the protocol, using `asyncio` objects to implement
 the Bolt session logic.